NoemPHP/composer-file-embed/docs/README.md

 ## Usage

-The plugin parses Marddown's ["hidden link syntax"](https://stackoverflow.com/a/20885980) which can otherwise used for comments, in a custom format.
+The plugin parses Markdown's ["hidden link syntax"](https://stackoverflow.com/a/20885980) which can otherwise used for comments, in a custom format.
 This allows us to define embeds without these definitions showing up in the generated output.
 The following formats are all valid, so in case your markdown processor trips over one, you can try a different
 format: